Languages, Cultures & Ideologies research unit

 LCI members also contribute teaching and supervision to the MA in European Studies and facilitate modules which allow students to look in depth at literary, cinematic, and philosophical texts which question what it means to be European now and what it has meant in the past.
 LCI members’ expertise allows students to complete dissertations with the benefit of close supervision on text and film-based projects as well as others which examine European cultural politics and translation.

-The LCI research unit has 10 PhD students and one MPhil student in 2011-12: three have won school awards in the form of fees and stipendiary bursaries, two are holders of AHRC BGP awards, and one receives support from the James Pantyfedwen Foundation.
+The LCI research unit has 17 Doctoral students in 2013-14: three have won school awards in the form of fees and stipendiary bursaries, two are holders of AHRC BGP awards, and one holds a Cardiff University President's Research Scholarship.
 The unit invites postgraduate students to present papers in its forum for research in progress.
-LCI postgraduate students are also active in contributing to and organising the programme for the Voices of the Humanities and the Accademia degli incogniti seminar series (supported by funding from the UGCP).
+LCI postgraduate students are also active in contributing to and organising the programme for the Voices of the Humanities and the Accademia degli incogniti seminar series (supported by funding from the University Graduate College).